 • THERME: same goals as CEDRE, but highly simplified.
 The aim is to study the ageing of thermal control coatings depending on their exposure to solar and terrestrial radiation and on their orientation with respect to the satellite's velocity vector (exposure to and effects of atomic oxygen) using a calorimetric method based on simplified sensors.

-POAM-III is a nine-channel photometer device with a light-weight and low-power design.
-The instrument mounts on the exterior of SPOT-4, has a size of 22 cm x 23 cm x 34 cm, and a mass of 13.9 kg.
+POAM-III is a nine-channel photometer device with a lightweight and low-power design.
+The instrument mounts on the exterior of SPOT-4 have a size of 22 cm x 23 cm x 34 cm, and a mass of 13.9 kg.
 A PCEM (Primary Control and Electronics Module) with a mass of 11 kg is mounted inside the S/C. The optical head assembly of the outside instrument includes an azimuth-elevation gimbal mount to track the sun.
 The azimuth and elevation axes move the line-of-sight parallel and perpendicular to the Earth's horizon.
-The range of elevation is from -10º to -35º, the range of azimuth motion is ±173º from a nominal zero position.
+The range of elevation is from -10º to -35º, and the range of azimuth motion is ±173º from a nominal zero position.

 The measurement technique is by solar occultation through the Earth's atmospheric limb at nine wavelengths from the UV to NIR.
 There are separate filtered optics for each of the nine channels, which are co-aligned with each other and the sun tracker.
 The new optical filters have a greater ability to withstand the space environment.
 The wavelengths and bandwidths of the science channels differ slightly from those in POAM-II and are given in Table 3.
 29) 30)

 Center Wavelength (nm)